 -difficult to follow

--not focused on the topic
+-not focused on the

--no clear organization
+-no clear

 -no transitions

--difficult or impossible to follow
+-difficult or impossible

 Word Choice

--precise, vivid and interesting word choices
+-precise, vivid and

--variety of word choices
+-variety of word

 -fairly precise, interesting and somewhat varied word choices